 - A Request for a Reasonable Accommodation.
 This form is your request for a reasonable accommodation to be given to your housing provider.
 (For you to complete) - A Request for a Reasonable Modification.
 This form is your request for a reasonable modification to be given to your housing provider.
-(For you to complete) - Verification (or Proof) of the need for an Accommodation and/or Modification (For your health care provider, such as a doctor, nurse, therapist, or social worker, to complete).
-This form verifies your request and authorizes your medical provider to certify your status as a person with a disability and your need for the accommodation and/or modification.
+(For you to complete) - Verification of the need for an Accommodation and/or Modification (For your health care provider, such as a doctor, nurse, therapist, or social worker, to complete).
+This form verifies your request and authorizes your medical provider to certify your status as a person with a disability and your need for the accommodation and/or modification. - Approval or Denial of a Request for a Reasonable Accommodation and/or Modification.
+(For your housing provider to complete) This form is the official notice from the housing provider stating whether the requested reasonable accommodation or modification will be approved or denied.